gravitational/teleport/rfd/0073-kube-secret-storage.md

 ## Security

-The change with the highest security impact is that the Teleport agent Service account will have access to any secrets in the namespace.
-If the SA token is stolen or a hijack happens in the Teleport agent, the attacker can use the SA token to read any secrets in that namespace.
+The change with the greatest impact is that the agent's service account has read and write permissions for any existing secret in the namespace where it was installed.
+If the SA token is stolen or a hijack happens in the Teleport agent, the attacker can use it to read any secrets in that namespace.
 We recommend that Teleport is installed in a separate namespace to minimize this risk.

 This issue happens because, currently, Kubernetes does not allow the specification of `resourceNames` in RBAC roles with [wildcards][wildcards].
 If supported in the future, we can limit the read/list/update actions when handling secrets for the Teleport Service account.
 Otherwise, another possible solution might be to keep the identity stored in a single Secret instead of a secret per pod, allowing read and write operations only for that secret.